Science North and NOSM University

 Summer STEM Kits

-NOSM and Science North continue to promote Health Sciences in rural, remote and Indigenous communities by supplying community contacts with STEM boxes filled with different STEM kits made up of hands-on activities for different age groups.
+NOSM University and Science North continue to promote Health Sciences in rural, remote and Indigenous communities by supplying community contacts with STEM boxes filled with different STEM kits made up of hands-on activities for different age groups.
 The boxes include three different kits:

 - Junior (4/5/6): Olfactory System & Scents